Marie Vogtlin

 1871

-Marie was super sad when Susan Dimock graduated, they may never see each other again (they probably didn’t).
-She probably felt extra alone due to the large number of Russan women arriving at the university.
+Marie was heartbroken when Susan Dimock graduated, they may never see each other again (they probably didn’t).
+Marie must have felt terribly alone even while surrounded by the large number of Russian women arriving at the university.

 1872